Keep your outdoor fun platform looking fantastic for pennies—while without hurting neighbyouring plants.

 Apply and Scrub

 Saturate the deck surface liberally by dipping the brush into the homemade cleaning solution and slashing it over the planks.
-Cleaning your deck using the brush to create up a light lather, starting at one end and working your way to the other, rewetting the brush’s bristles as needed.
+Cleaning your deck needing the brush to create up a light lather, starting at one end and working your way to the other, resetting the brush’s bristles as needed.
 Allow the solution to sit for 15 minutes to allow the oxygen bleach to operate.

 Mildew and Algae Eliminator

 If you reside in an area with a lot of moisture in the air, you may have mildew and/or algae problems on your deck.
 This is especially true if the deck is frequently in a shady location, because bacteria growth may be both harmful and unattractive.

 - Phosphate of trisodium (also known as TSP)